 DIY Magnetic Miniature Transport Cases

-- Use DIY materials like metal sheets, adhesive magnetic sheets, refrigerator magnets, and sturdy storage containers (we have instructions below and in this article) to make your own miniature storage case.
+- Use DIY materials like metal sheets, adhesive magnetic sheets, refrigerator magnets, and sturdy storage containers (see instructions below and in this article) to make your own miniature storage case.

 Why You Need a Warhammer 40k Miniature Carrying Case